AP World History

 MA, Pepperdine University

 Mr. Trimmer teaches AP World History classes through Patrick Henry College Preparatory Academy’s online program.
 In addition to teaching human society, culture, and development, Mr. Trimmer highlights Christian worldview and God’s continuing hand in shaping the course of human history.
 Mr. Trimmer currently teaches World and U.S. History at Oaks Christian School in Westlake Village California.
 In addition to his BA and MA in history, Mr. Trimmer earned a teaching credential through California Lutheran University.
-He has been a classroom teacher for thirteen years, and this will be his third year teaching with PHC Prep Academy.
+He has been a classroom teacher for thirteen years, and this will be his fourth year teaching with PHC Prep Academy.

 Brian Trimmer has published three history-related articles on Google’s Knol informational website.
 Two of these articles are chapters straight from his Master’s thesis: Defenders of the West, the History of Naval Airstation Tillamook.
 He has also achieved expert author status on EzineArticles with eleven feature articles on entrepreneurship and home-based business.
 He and his wife Heather have begun a successful home-based business.